Season Finale! Double Decker Special at the Powerhouse!

 Forty years later, the album has now been reissued by international record label, Luaka Bop (founded by Talking Heads front man, David Byrne) and The Staples Jr. Singers have become a global sensation, touring venues around the world.

-The group appeared on Luaka Bop’s critically acclaimed compilation World Spirituality Classics 2: The Time for Peace Is Now – Gospel Music About Us (2019), which features their single “We’ve Got a Race to Run.”
+The group also appears on Luaka Bop’s critically acclaimed compilation World Spirituality Classics 2: The Time for Peace Is Now – Gospel Music About Us (2019), which features the Staples Jr. single “We’ve Got a Race to Run.”